 Modern Slavery Statement

 Transdev plc is the holding company for a group of companies providing transport services in the UK.
-The principal trading entities are Transdev Blazefield Limited, Green Tomato Cars Limited, Cabfind Limited and Comet Car Hire (CCH) Limited.
+The principal trading entities are Transdev Blazefield Limited and Comet Car Hire (CCH) Limited.
 Transdev plc is in turn a wholly owned subsidiary of Transdev Group, a global provider of transport services incorporated in France and whose ultimate parent undertaking is Caisse des Dépôts et Consignations, a French public sector financial institution.

 Transdev plc and its subsidiaries operate wholly within the UK and its suppliers are also predominantly based in the UK or Western Europe.
 We therefore consider that the risk of the business contracting with organisations engaged in or exposed to slavery or human trafficking is relatively low.

 Transdev Group and its subsidiaries are committed to achieving high standards of corporate social responsibility, underpinning its support for the United Nations’ Global Compact which Transdev has been a signatory to since 2003.